dcannamd/FleetDemo/README.md

 **Edit the core spine:** the `CORE_SPINE` array sits directly above it.

 **Change what the AI returns:** the prompt lives in `server.js` inside the `/api/assemble` route.
 The requested JSON shape is specified there, and the frontend renders whatever fields come back.

+**Switch model providers:** only the fetch block inside `/api/assemble` is provider-specific.
+The route contract, the frontend, and everything else stay the same.
+Swapping providers means changing the endpoint, the request body shape, and the line that extracts text from the response.